 By Abdullah Uluyurt

-Sudanese President Omar al-Bashir has announced the extension of an ongoing ceasefire in conflict-prone parts of the country until the end of 2018, according to the Sudan News Agency.
+Sudanese President Omar al-Bashir on Wednesday announced a three-month extension of an ongoing ceasefire in conflict-prone parts of the country, according to the Sudan News Agency (SUNA).

-It is the seventh time that the truce is extended since mid-2016, when it first came into effect between Khartoum and a handful of rebel groups.
+It is the sixth such extension since mid-2016, when the ceasefire first came into effect between the Sudanese government and a handful of rebel groups.

-The truce first came about as part of a deal between Washington and Khartoum, which also called for the lifting of longstanding U.S. sanctions on Sudan.
+The ceasefire arose as part of a deal between Washington and Khartoum that also calls for the lifting of longstanding U.S. sanctions on Sudan.